 As the UK largest pallet manufacturing group Scott Pallets and HLC (Part of the Scott Group), were quick to recognise this growing interest in circular business practice and rather than viewing it as a threat to its established pallet manufacturing business, chose to invest in the development of a national pallet recovery and reuse service to meet this shifting paradigm.

-As an FSC accredited manufacturer, committed to meeting customer preferences, timber is sourced from sustainably managed forests and FSC accredited sawmills.
+As a certified manufacturer, committed to meeting customer preferences, timber is sourced from sustainably managed forests and certified sawmills.
 Timber volumes are forecast using an integrated ERP system to minimise raw material waste and underpin quality management.

 Close collaboration between customers and the in-house technical support team builds on a shared recognition of the inherent value of the raw material and the desire to avoid waste.
 The importance of good design is key to the principle of circularity and has proven invaluable in guiding buyers to make informed decisions in relation to extending pallet life cycle potential, safe working loads and logistic optimisation.
 Our experienced designers, using the TIMCON endorsed Pallet Design System (PDS) developed by Virginia Tech, achieve the balance between the best use of raw materials to manage cost, safety and life cycle criteria.